Answered By: Priscilla Coulter Last Updated: Jul 26, 2022 Views: 8941

 When you find that perfect article or book, you might like to explore the author's other work, to see if he or she wrote more on your research topic.
 Below, see two ways that you can search our library by author's name.

-4. Use the drop-down menu next to the first search box to select "Author" and type the author's name in the box (check your spelling carefully!).
-Click image to view larger:
+2. Use "Any field" drop-down menu next to the search box to select "Author/Creator" and type the author's name in the box (check your spelling carefully!).

-6. On the results page, you should see articles, books and more by authors with the same name.
-Click the "full text" links to start reading.
+4. On the results page, you should see articles, books and more by authors with the same name.

 - Keep in mind that searching for a common name (like John Smith) may bring up the wrong person (or several wrong persons).
 If you have trouble finding the right person, consider adding keywords related to the topic that the right person wrote about (aka John Smith and climate change).